troglobit/sysklogd/README.md

 This is the continuation of the original sysklogd by Dr. G.W.
 Wettstein and [Martin Schulze][].
-Currently maintained, and almost completely rewritten with the latest DNA strands from NetBSD and FreeBSD, by [Joachim Nilsson][].
+Currently maintained, and almost completely rewritten with the latest DNA strands from NetBSD and FreeBSD, by [Joachim Wiberg][].
 Please file bug reports, or send pull requests for bug fixes and proposed extensions at [GitHub][].

 The project was previously licensed under the GNU GPL, since the removal